Vivek-04022001/documentation/docs/i18n-l10n/translating-text-strings.md

 `i18ndude` scans source `.py` and `.pt` files for translatable text strings.
 On some occasions this is not enough, for example, when you dynamically generate message IDs in your code.
 Entries which cannot be detected by an automatic code scan are called {term}`manual .po entries`.
-They are managed in `locales/manual.pot`, which is merged into the generated `locales/yournamespace.app.pot` file.
+They're managed in `locales/manual.pot`, which is merged into the generated `locales/yournamespace.app.pot` file.

 Here is a sample `manual.pot` file.